flowdy/FlowgencyTM/README.md

 Wherefore all that, what's the vision?
 ---------------------------------------

-On the larger scale, if the software is even more successfull than I expect, this I hope is what FlowgencyTM will contribute to: As a kind of a feedback-driven pacemaker, there will be reliable rhythms of stress and relaxation in a global business life that is presently running amok, overheating more and more and could therefore collapse dramatically someday.
+On the larger scale, if the software is used by many, this I hope is what FlowgencyTM will contribute to: As a kind of a feedback-driven pacemaker, there will be reliable rhythms of stress and relaxation in a global business life that is presently running amok, overheating more and more and could therefore collapse dramatically someday.

-One could doubt, though, software is the right means of help, but in an era of quite religious belief in computers and technology in general (which is something Joseph Weizenbaum made me question), it is high time to teach our computers that we must be off regularly because we are at last who deliver them energy to run.
-To comply with them in their agnostic 24/7 dictate is idiotic, it is like having our children say what to do.
-Keep in mind, too: Your competitors do not sleep maybe since they suffer burn-out ;-).
+One could doubt, though, software is the right means of help, but in an era of quite religious belief in computers and technology in general (which is something computer pioneer and late technology critic Joseph Weizenbaum made me question), it is high time to teach our computers that we must be off regularly because we are at last who deliver them energy to run.
+To comply with them in their agnostic 24/7 dictate is idiotic, it is like having our children say what we are to do.
+Keep in mind, too: Your competitors never sleep, maybe since they suffer burn-out syndrome ;-).

 I hope you get more flow experience – hence the name –, because you can focus better on your work as you can focus better on your life.